This Isn’t About Saving Lives, It’s About Money: Pain Patients & The ‘Opioid Crisis’

 We aren’t just patients.
 We’re people.

-Besides, this gets really interesting if you think about the fact that most people are given pain killers during surgery because (you guessed it) you can still feel pain when you’re unconscious and your body knows (see: blood pressure spikes).
+Besides, this gets really interesting if you think about the fact that most people are given painkillers during surgery because (you guessed it) you can still feel pain when you’re unconscious and your body knows (see: blood pressure spikes).

 Yes, that means even you, the non-disabled, non-pain-having people of this country are given opioids.